pirovc/ganon/docs/index.md

                         respectively [avg, smaller, smallest, faster, fastest].
 If --filter-size is used, smaller/smallest refers to the false positive rate.
-By default, an average value is calculated to balance classification speed and database size. (default: avg) --hibf                Builds an HIBF with raptor/chopper (v3). --mode and --filter-size will be ignored. (default:
+By default, an average value is calculated to balance classification speed and database size. (default: avg) -y , --min-length     Skip sequences smaller then value defined.
+0 to not skip any sequence. (default: 0) --hibf                Builds an HIBF with raptor/chopper (v3). --mode, --filter-size and --min-length will be ignored.
-                        False)
+                        (default: False)

 optional arguments:
   --restart             Restart build/update from scratch, do not try to resume from the latest possible step.